SemanticComputing/sampo-ui/docs/pages/SparqlConfig.md

 ## How queries get constructed

-The sampo server constructs its queries starting from a general query structure with tags in it like ``<FILTER>``.
+The Sampo-UI server constructs its queries starting from a general query structure with tags in it like ``<FILTER>``.
 Queries get constructed by replacing these tags with query sections depending on the selected perspective and facets.

 General query structures can be overwritten as described in [overwriting general queries](./CustomComponents.md#overwriting-general-queries).

-In version 5 of sampo we aim to replace this system with a set default profiles, each profile being a specifically made for a particular type of sparql endpoint (Jena, Qlever, Ontop, ...).
+In version 5 of Sampo-UI we aim to replace this system with a set default profiles, each profile being a specifically made for a particular type of SPARQL endpoint (Jena, Qlever, Ontop, ...).

 ### Facet results queries
 ```sparql